nesger/AndroidTemplate/README.md

 2. Clone to your local machine.
 [Optional]
 3. Change the project name and package name for your project.

-If you use another libs, you need add rules in proguard-rules.pro file.
+If you use another libs, you need to add rules in proguard-rules.pro file.